Vikomizrahi/My_First_DeVops/README.md

     <h3>3.
 Running the Tests</h3>
     <p>Navigate to the <code>tests</code> directory:</p>
     <pre><code>cd ../tests</code></pre>
-    <p>Build and run the tests using Docker Compose:</p>
+    <p>Ensure that the Docker Compose file for tests is correctly configured.
+Build and run the tests using Docker Compose:</p>
     <pre><code>docker-compose -f docker-compose.tests.yml up --build</code></pre>
-    <p>Note: Ensure that the <code>docker-compose.tests.yml</code> file is correctly configured for the test environment.</p>

     <h2>Additional Information</h2>
-    <p>If you encounter any issues, ensure that Docker is properly installed and running on your machine.
+    <p>If you encounter any issues, make sure Docker is properly installed and running.
 Verify network configurations and dependencies.</p>

     <h2>Contact</h2>
-    <p>For any questions or issues, please contact the project maintainer.</p>
+    <p>For questions or support, please contact the project maintainer.</p>
 </body>
 </html>